-If your institution subscribes to MLA Handbook Plus, you can access annotated versions of the essays selected in 2022 and 2023.
+If your institution subscribes to MLA Handbook Plus, you can access annotated versions of the essays published from 2022 to 2024.

 Writing with MLA Style: 2023 Edition